-ASA’s Office of Governmental and Legal Affairs based in Washington, D.C. works on federal legislative and regulatory activities on behalf of ASA members.
+ASA's Advocacy Division based in Washington, D.C. works on federal and state legislative and regulatory activities on behalf of ASA members.
 Browse the latest federal legislative and regulatory issues below.
 If you're interested in impacting policies being made by the federal government, be sure to join the ASA Grassroots Network to make sure your voice is heard and report your key contact connections and advocacy activity.

 Health Care Reform: Find out the latest news on what’s happening in Washington and how it could affect you and your practice.

 VA ONS Initiative Mandating Independent Practice by Nurse Anesthetists

 Medicare Payments and Sustainable Growth Rate (SGR) Formula: Find out ASA's legislative priorities in regards to Medicare Payments and information on the SGR formula.

 IPAB Repeal: The non-elected Independent Payment Advisory Board (IPAB) created by PPACA has sweeping powers to mandate added across-the-board or other targeted reductions in Part B payments on top of SGR and sequestration-related cuts.

 Rural Pass-Through Legislation: ASA supports legislation that would permit certain eligible rural hospitals to utilize their pass-through status with Part A funding to employ anesthesiologists in addition to already-permitted nurse anesthetists and anesthesiologist assistants.